 For a full list of the tax reliefs, visit the IRB website here.

-Keep in mind, the deadline for filing your individual income taxes is 30th April, so you should get to it soon before it’s too late.
+Keep in mind, the deadline for filing your individual income taxes is 30th April, so you should get to it before it’s too late.
 Remember to check your tax filing thoroughly and fill in the right information.
-If you have any questions, you can always reach out to the IRB via their website or hotline (03-8911 1000) for more information.

 References